podlove/documentation/podlove-publisher/guides/episode-images.md

 The options are:

 - **Use Podcast Cover**: Always use the podcast cover as episode image.
 This is the default.
-- **Post Thumbnaik**: Use the WordPress "featured image" as episode image.
+- **Post Thumbnail**: Use the WordPress "featured image" as episode image.
 - **Manual URL entry per Episode**: Adds a URL field to episode forms where you can manually insert the URL to an image.
 - **Assets**: If you define an image asset (png or jpg) you can choose it here.